golang-cafe/job-board/README.md

-## Golang Cafe
+## Job Board

-[Golang Cafe](https://golang.cafe) is the first Go job board with no recruiters & clear salary ranges.
+This is the first Go job board with no recruiters & clear salary ranges.

 - Clear salary range in each job description
 - No third party recruiters (apply directly to companies)